akeneo/pim-api-docs/content/filter.md

  - `CHANNEL_CODE` is an existing channel code that should be only given when the `ATTRIBUTE_CODE` attribute is scopable.

 #### Examples
-To get products that are red, red being an option of the simple select `color` attribute and this attribute being neither localizable nor scopable, you can use the following URL.
+To get products that are purple, purple being an option of the simple select `main_color` attribute and this attribute being neither localizable nor scopable, you can use the following URL.

 ```
-/api/rest/v1/products?search={"color":[{"operator":"IN","value":"red"}]}
+/api/rest/v1/products?search={"main_color":[{"operator":"IN","value":["purple"]}]}
 ```

-To get products having a description begining with `Amazing` on the `en_US` locale, the `description` attribute being localizable but not scopable, you can use the following URL.
+To get products having a description begining with `Amazing` on the `en_US` locale, the `short_description` attribute being localizable but not scopable, you can use the following URL.

 ```
-/api/rest/v1/products?search={"description":[{"operator":"STARTS+WITH","value":"Amazing","locale":"en_US"}]}
+/api/rest/v1/products?search={"short_description":[{"operator":"STARTS+WITH","value":"Amazing","locale":"en_US"}]}
 ```

 To get products that have a release date due after the 4th of July 2016 for the `ecommerce` channel, the `release_date` attribute being scopable but not localizable, you can use the following URL.